JudeRocks1/soc-dashboard-powerbi/README.md

 The SrcFolder also depends on the file name.
 Follow the steps found below in the Power BI File Path, but modify security_logs.csv to the new name.

-### Power BI

-#### File Path

-You must configure the location of the CSV file on your machine.
-Go to Power Query editor -> Queries -> SrcFolder.
-Change the Current Value to the location of the script on your hard drive, followed by the CSV name.
-C:LOCATION_OF_PYTHON_SCRIPT\security_logs.csv

 ## Usage

 ### Python